Firstyear/prd-blog/blog_source/2018/04/18/making_samba_4_the_default_ldap_server.rst

 This seems like a pretty simple list - but it's not the model Samba 4 or AD ship with.

+You'll also want to harden a few default settings.
+These include:

+* Disable Guest
+* Disable 10 machine join policy

 AD works under the assumption that all clients are authenticated via kerberos, and that kerberos is the primary authentication and trust provider.
 As a result, AD often ships with: